 Is CBD Legal in Maryland? – Present Legislation

 The current legal status of CBD in Maryland stems from the Farm Bill.
 Signed in 2018, the Farm Bill is a federal Act signed into law on December 20, 2018.
 The Act created a legal distinction between industrial hemp and cannabis.
 That automatically legalized industrial hemp cultivation at a federal level.

 The legislation defined industrial hemp as a cannabis plant whose THC content does not exceed 0.3% of its weight.
 On the other hand, marijuana became a cannabis plant with more than 0.3% THC by weight.
 Consequently, the Act removed industrial hemp and its products from the Schedule 1 category of banned substances.
 CBD derived from industrial hemp is considered legal.
 Meanwhile, CBD derived from cannabis and containing more than 0.3% is automatically marijuana and, thus, illegal.

 Additionally, the Farm Bill gave the FDA regulatory powers.
 Labeling, marketing verbiage, and therapeutic claims made by CBD processors and vendors fall into the FDA’s purview.
 The FDA is currently not considering hemp-derived as a dietary supplement.
 Also, it explicitly mandates to avoid adding it to beverages and food.
 However, the FDA began a reevaluation process on CBD and will likely revise some regulations.

 So?
 Is CBD Legal in Maryland Today?

-The answer to this question depends on from where the compound derived from.
+The answer to this question depends on the original plant source material.